 The year that takes you past the edge of what striving can give.
-Twelve operators.
+One teacher, one year, walked privately.
 By application only.

 And yet — there is a question you do not say out loud.
 The question that shows up at five in the morning when the room is quiet.
 Not a complaint.
 Not a regret.
 Simply: is this what I built it for?